babyfish-ct/jimmer/README.md

 <td>MongoDB</td>
 <td>
 In MongoDB, each document structure is a data island.
 Although MongoDB's data structure is weakly typed, from a business perspective, which data islands exist and the internal hierarchical structure of each data island need to be designed and agreed upon in advance.
-Once the design and agreement are completed, the format of the entire data view is fixed and data can only be processed from a fixed perspective;
+Once the design and agreement are completed, the format of the entire data view is fixed and must be processed from a fixed perspective;
 In Jimmer, the shape of the data structure does not need to be designed in advance, any business scenario can freely plan a data structure format, and read and write the corresponding data structure as a whole.
 </td>
 </tr>